thofma/Hecke.jl/README.md

   - Class field theory
   - Abelian groups
   - Associative algebras
-  - Ideals and orders in (semsimple) associative algebras
+  - Ideals and orders in (semisimple) associative algebras
   - Locally free class groups of orders in semisimple algebras
   - Quadratic and Hermitian forms and lattices